The Uncomfortable Truth About Perianal Fistulas in Crohn's and Ulcerative colitis Patients

 Other surgical options include the use of fibrin glue injections, which help to close the fistula tract and promote healing, and the use of collagen plugs, which can be inserted into the fistula opening to help promote closure.

-In recent years, stem cell therapy for fistulas in Crohn's patients has been included in the list of approved treatments.
+In recent years, stem cell therapy for fistulas in Crohn's patients has been included in the list of approved treatments (4).
 In very rare cases, excision surgery of the fistula may be necessary.
 This may involve a fistulotomy, which involves cutting through the fistula tract and allowing it to heal naturally, or a fistulectomy, which involves the removal of the entire fistula tract and surrounding tissues.
+For a broader look at when surgery becomes part of the Crohn's journey, see our guide on the role of surgery in Crohn's disease management.

 Surgery for Perianal Fistulas: When Is It Necessary?